California-Planet-Search/radvel/docs/quickstartcli.rst

     $ radvel report -s /path/to/radvel/example_planets/HD164922.py

-whihc creates a LaTeX document and corresponding PDF to summarize the results.
+which creates a LaTeX document and corresponding PDF to summarize the results.
 Note that this command assembles values and plots that have been computed through other commands, if you want to update, rerun the previous commands before reruning `radvel report`